-Identifying GIs early in the drug development process and/or limiting genotoxic impurities at acceptable levels in the API or drug product, can avoid risks associated with drug safety and quality later in development and/or marketing authorisation, that could potentially lead to expensive recalls.
+Identifying mutagenic and genotoxic impurities early in the drug development process and/or limiting genotoxic impurities at acceptable levels in the API or drug product, can avoid risks associated with drug safety and quality later in development and/or marketing authorisation, that could potentially lead to expensive recalls.
 A key example of this are nitrosamine impurities such as N-nitrosodimethylamine (NDMA) which have been highlighted by the US FDA (2018) and other regulatory authorities as an area for concern.

-Guidelines from drug regulatory authorities in both Europe and the United States of America (USA) require the control of GIs and potentially genotoxic impurities (PGIs) at parts per million levels in drug substances.
-Determination of genotoxic impurities at trace levels (lower than 0.01-0.03%) requires highly sensitive and specific analytical approaches that are suitable for the sample matrices of interest and ideally allow detection in the range of 1-to 5ppm.
+Regulatory authorities in both Europe and the United States of America (USA) have issued guidance on the genotoxic impurities limits in drug substances.
+These require the control of potentially genotoxic impurities at parts per million levels in drug substances – depending on type and specific toxicity.
+Determination of genotoxic impurities at trace levels (typically lower than 0.01-0.03%) requires highly sensitive and specific analytical approaches that are suitable for the sample matrices of interest and ideally allow coverage of max. daily exposure levels of 1.5 ug/day and even below this for some specific compounds of cohort of concern.
+Depending on the maximum permitted daily exposure level of a harmful compound, the max. daily dose of the drug product defines the concentration of the impurity which needs to be monitored or controlled.
+For high daily doses a very low LOQ could be required.

 • High Performance Liquid Chromatography with (HPLC with UV/Vis detectors)